sillevl/labict-citygame/project/project-requirements.md

 ![the REDMINE Project Management Web Application](/assets/redmine2.jpg)

-The first session, a detailed planning must be made for the full length of time for the project.
-Each member must have at least one task assigned to himself at any moment during the creation of the project.
+During this first session, a detailed planning must be made for the full length of time for the project.
+Each member must have at least one task assigned to himself at any moment during the development of the project.

 At the end of each project day an evaluation will be made for each group based on the planning and logs of Redmine.
-Fine-tuning of the planning will be needed as the project advanced to paint a realistic picture of the progress and current state of the project.
+Fine-tuning of the planning will be needed as the project advances to create a realistic picture of the progress and current state of the project.

 > If it's not in the logs, it never happened !

 ## Slack

 A slack channel is created for this project.
-Preferable all communication and discussion should be done here if it does not concerns to Redmine.
+Preferable all communication and discussion should be done here if it does not concern to Redmine.

 [https://eo-ict-vives.slack.com/messages/projectwerk2/]()